Cadmium, the 25-year problem.

 The trap: it accumulates before it harms.

-Most toxicants give you early warning signs.
-Cadmium doesn't.
-It silently deposits in the proximal tubule cells of the kidney, the cells responsible for reabsorbing glucose, amino acids, and small proteins from filtered blood.
+Most toxicants give you an early warning sign, but cadmium doesn't.
+It quietly builds up in the proximal tubule cells of the kidney, the cells that reabsorb glucose, amino acids, and small proteins from filtered blood.
 By the time you see kidney damage (protein in urine, reduced filtration rate), the burden has been building for years.

 Slowest excretion of any dietary heavy metal.
 Half of what accumulates in early childhood remains through adulthood1.